-Our playground is available for personal play after 4:00 pm and on weekends by AMS families.
-When supervising your child's play, the follow guidelines should be followed for safety and proper care of the grounds and equipment.
+Our playground is available for personal play after 4:30 pm and on weekends by AMS families.
+When supervising your child's play, the following guidelines should be followed for safety and proper care of the grounds and equipment.
 These are some of the same procedures used by our staff daily for supervision on the playground.

 - Opening the gates is adult work, do not ask or allow a child to open a gate. - Children shall be accompanied by an adult at all times while outside. - Children will stay inside the fenced area unless accompanied by an adult. - Climbing on fences is not permitted. - Slides must be kept clean of dirt, gravel, etc. - Children must sit down on the slides at all times no climbing up the slide. - Swings are for sitting on no standing or twisting. - Throwing stones, gravel, and snowballs is not permitted. - Wrestling, pushing, hitting, kicking, verbal threats, and taunting are not permitted.
-Games which promote "weapon" play are discouraged and can lead to aggressive behavior, accident, and injury.
+Games which promote "weapon" play are discouraged and can lead to aggressive behavior, accident, and injury. - Parents should not enter the playground with their child until after every child has been dismissed from school.